LeeZeHao/Kiki_Delivery_Docs/features/hardware/frame.md

 The chassis is made of two acryllic plates, and provides mounting points for the 4 DC motors that provide locomotion.
 Motor drivers used for the locomotion motors also fit in this space.

 The 3D printed frame is fixed to the top plate of the chassis.
-It provides mounting points for the Raspberry Pi 5 microcomputer, the battery, and the
+It provides mounting points for the Raspberry Pi 5 microcomputer, the battery, and the 4G SIM7600 Raspberry Pi HAT module.
+There is an opening on the front and rear of the frame to allow air cooling for the battery and Raspberry Pi.

+The motor and bottom struts for the scissor lift are also mounted here.

+### Top Part